 To ace your next teacher interview, you will need to review the best answers for common interview questions and practice a mock interview.
 Luckily, you can do both here and after reading the best answers below, take a free mock interview and get detailed results from artificial intelligence software about your teaching skills and personality.

 Teaching is considered one of the noblest jobs in the world.
-It is among career paths that give an individual an opportunity to change lives of other people.
+It is among career paths that give an individual an opportunity to change the lives of other people.
 Teachers get to regularly see and measure the impact they have.

 Tip: An average school interview is about twenty minutes long so make sure you are ready to make the best of it.

 The interview experience can differ for each interviewee.
-Most teachers are hired in the summer as it is when positions open up.
+Most teachers are hired in the summer since it’s when positions open up.
 The interview process can be:

-· One-on-one meeting with future principal
+- One-on-one meeting with the principal

-· Sample lesson presentation delivered in front of administration and team of teachers
+- Sample lesson presentation delivered in front of administration and team of teachers

 Tip: Teaching provides incredible professional and personal life experiences.